tomwiddows/peak-district-pictures/README.md

 ## Features

+### Universal Features

 Font: Kanit.
 I chose this font due to its clean style. it strikes the midpoint between curvy and blocky.
-I used its em form for the main headings which really stands out and looks smart on top of my hero image.
+I used its emphasised form for the main headings which really stands out and looks smart on top of my hero image.

 ![Favicon](assets/images/favicon.ico)